LPDI-EPFL/masif_seed/rosetta_scripts/seed_refine/README.md

 4) Submit the job to your cluster using `submitter.slurm`
 ### Output
 The script will output the relaxed seed-target complex in the `relax` folder and the redesigned seed in complex with the target in the `output` folder.
 Some common metrics such as shape complementarity, number of hydrogen bonds, number of buried unsatisfied polar atoms and computed binding energy could be found in the score file `score.sc`.
 We recommend to select the best 30-50 seeds prior grafting.

+Note : For beta-sheed seeds, we recommend to use only seeds where >66% contact is made by beta sheets (rather than loops).
+The utility scripts `../tools/dssp_count.py` provides the ratio of residues found in beta sheet regions versus all contact residues.

 ### Reference
    * Coventry, B. & Baker, D. Protein sequence optimization with a pairwise decomposable penalty for buried unsatisfied hydrogen bonds.
 PLOS Comput.
 Biol.
 17, e1008061 (2021).